 Environment Baselining Pilot

-• Fully funded carbon footprint, landscape carbon measurement, run-off risk maps and soil analysis
+• Fully funded carbon audits, landscape carbon measurement, run-off risk maps and soil carbon and nutrient analysis

 • Honest and secure data storage and anonymised data analysis